Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, i10 offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with KIA offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with KIA being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the KIA.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the KIA.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.